-Meanwhile, because I like to keep busy (LOLZ) I led an international media campaign to save my houseboat community from extinction (side note: they're still there seven years on)
+Meanwhile, because I like to keep busy (LOLZ) I led an international media campaign in 2010-2012 to save my houseboat community from extinction (side note: they're still there)

-The wedding blog where I won my wedding photographer (Darling Lovely Life) offered me a job where I wrote and shared my adventures.
+The wedding blog where I won my wedding photographer offered me a job where I wrote and shared my adventures.

 I helped organise a networking event and met Nu Bride who hired me as an assistant researcher.
 She sent me to John Nassari’s masterclass at the Savoy later that year where I met Laura Babb (who I totally fangirled over and she forgave me) as well as Nicola at Propose PR.

-I was then involved as a model in a photoshoot where Fiona Kelly was the photographer Fiona became my first real SEO client.
+I was then involved as a model in a photoshoot where Fiona Kelly was the photographer Fiona became my first real SEO client (want in?
+Check out my free training here).
 Apparently it was this photo that led her to hire me....

 That was 2014.
-In December that year I finished my last ever temping job and had my first logo and was officially madeleinenoblejones.com.
+In December that year I finished my last ever temping job and had my first logo and was officially madeleinenoblejones.com (my married name).

-Having gathered a group of clients, I went off to Goa again for a few months but this time came back single.
+Having gathered a lovely group of clients (turns out nice people talk about useful people in their lives!), I went off to Goa again for a few months but this time came back single.

 Pouring all my energy into the business, I started getting speaking gigs.